1. Introduction

 Return the minimum availability given « availability, inputLanguageAvailability, contextLanguagesAvailability, outputLanguageAvailability ».

-type, AISummarizerFormat
+type, SummarizerFormat

-format, and an AISummarizerLength
+format, and a SummarizerLength

 value or null.